-- (A) Eligible costs for Housing-Related Infrastructure Capital Projects are limited to: - Capital improvements required by a Locality, transit agency, or special district as a condition to the approval of the Affordable Housing Development. - (ii) Soft costs such as those incidentally but directly related to construction or other pre-development components including, but not limited to, planning, engineering, construction management, architectural, and other design work, required mitigation expenses, appraisals, legal expenses, and necessary easements.
-Soft costs shall not exceed 10 percent of total AHSC Program award. - (iii) Each AHSC application may budget up to 2 percent of their total funding request for Employment Benefits and Outcomes Reporting.
-This amount will scale with the size of the Applicant's funding request.
-Applicants should consider the size of their loan and grant funded project components when allocating this item into capital cost budgets.
-Employment Benefits and Outcomes Reporting costs are not included within the soft costs cap. - (iv) Required environmental remediation necessary for the Capital Project where the cost of the remediation does not exceed 50 percent of AHSC Program grant funds. - (v) Real property acquisition of the Housing-Related Infrastructure project site and associated fees and costs (not to exceed 10 percent of the total

-AHSC Program award).
-Real estate commissions for purchase or acquisition are not an eligible expenditure.
+- (A) Eligible costs for Housing-Related Infrastructure Capital Projects are limited to: - (i) Capital improvements required by a Locality, transit agency, or special district as a condition to the approval of the Affordable Housing Development. - (ii) Soft costs such as those incidentally but directly related to construction or other pre-development components including, but not limited to, planning, engineering, construction management, architectural, and other design work, required mitigation expenses, appraisals, legal expenses, and necessary easements.
+Soft costs shall not exceed 10 percent of total AHSC Program award. - (iii) Required environmental remediation necessary for the capital project where the cost of the remediation does not exceed 50 percent of AHSC Program grant funds. - (iv) Real property acquisition of the Housing-Related Infrastructure project site and associated fees and costs (not to exceed 10 percent of the total AHSC Program award).
+Real estate commissions for purchase or acquisition are not an eligible expenditure. - (v) Impact fees required by local ordinance are eligible for funding only if used for the identified eligible Capital Project not to exceed 15 percent of the AHSC Program award up to \$300,000. - (B) Affordable Housing Development and Housing Related Infrastructure Capital Projects must comprise at least fifty (50) percent of total AHSC funds requested. - (3) Sustainable Transportation Infrastructure Capital Projects (including Active Transportation and transit infrastructure) - (A) Eligible costs for Sustainable Transportation Infrastructure Capital Projects are limited to: - (i) Capital improvements that result in the improvement or addition of infrastructure that encourages mode-shift by enhancing: 1) public transit access; 2) pedestrian network; or 3) bicycle network (includes public bike-share infrastructure and fleet) within the defined Project Area meeting the transit requirements detailed in Section 102 (c) or (d).

-- (vi) Impact fees required by local ordinance are eligible for funding only if used for the identified eligible Capital Project not to exceed 15 percent of the AHSC Program award up to \$300,000. - (3) Sustainable Transportation Infrastructure Capital Projects (including Active Transportation and transit infrastructure) - (A) Eligible costs for Sustainable Transportation Infrastructure Capital Projects are limited to: - (i) Capital improvements that result in the improvement or addition of infrastructure that encourages mode-shift by enhancing: 1) public transit access; 2) pedestrian network; or 3) bicycle network (includes public bike-share infrastructure and fleet) within the defined Project Area meeting the transit requirements detailed in Section 102 (c) or (d). - (ii) Soft costs such as those incidentally but directly related to construction or project plans, specifications and estimates including, but not limited to, planning, engineering, construction management, architectural, and other design work, environmental impact reports and assessments, appraisals, legal expenses, and necessary easements.
-Soft costs shall not exceed 30 percent of total AHSC Program award. - (iii) Each AHSC application may budget up to 2 percent of their total funding request for Employment Benefits and Outcomes Reporting.
-This amount will scale with the size of the Applicant's funding request.
-Applicants should consider the size of their loan and grant funded project components when allocating this item into capital cost budgets.
-Employment Benefits and Outcomes Reporting are not included within the soft costs cap. - (iv) Activity Delivery Costs that are associated with the implementation of the Capital Project not to exceed 10 percent of the costs associated with the Capital Project. - (v) Other Capital Project costs required as a condition of local approval for the Capital Project, as approved by the Department.
+- (ii) Soft costs such as those incidentally but directly related to construction or project plans, specifications and estimates including, but not limited to, planning, engineering, construction management, architectural, and other design work, environmental impact reports and assessments, appraisals, legal expenses, and necessary easements.
+Soft costs shall not exceed 30 percent of total AHSC Program award. - (iii) Activity Delivery Costs that are associated with the implementation of the Capital Project not to exceed 10 percent of the costs associated with the Capital Project. - (iv) Other Capital Project costs required as a condition of local approval for the Capital Project, as approved by the Department.